[Fixed] iTunes Cannot Restore iPhone from Backup

 Then when you see a pop-up window, choose “Update”.

-If no available backups can be used to restore from, then you have to recover data from restored iPhone.
+If no available backups can be used, then you have to recover data from restored iPhone.

 Solution 2.
 Fix iPhone cannot restore backup from iTunes by dealing with the corrupted file